microsoft/maro/maro/streamit/readme.md

     .
 Create a maro.experiments table to save experiment information .
 Create a table for each category, named it as "<experiment name>.<category name>" .
-For each record in data table, we will append 3 additional fields: _tick, _episode, _ts.
+For each record in data table, we will append 3 additional fields: tick, episode, timestamp.
-      _tick and _episode are used as normal, but they are not indexed, _ts is composed with _episode and _tick, and used as fake timestamp for quick indexing. if need to query by episode and tick, use _ts with bit operation: episode << 16 | tick
+      _tick and _episode are used as normal, but they are not indexed, _ttimestamps is composed with episode and tick, and used as fake timestamp for quick indexing. if need to query by episode and tick, use timestamp with bit operation: episode << 32 | tick

+## Limitations

+1. Do not support field with too large data, split it or use file later.